iem-projects/pd-acre/docu/acre.rst

 :Copyright: Winfried Ritsch - IEM / algorythmics 2012+

 ACRE is collection of Puredata_ Patches, Externals and example applications targeting algorithmic composition in an realtime computermusic environment.
-It was dedicated to be integrated in open source projects at Atelier Algorythmics AA_ and IEM_ first hand and now is public to be useful for others.
+ACRE is used in open source projects within Atelier Algorythmics AA_ and IEM_ and was made public to be useful for others.

-Note: Version of submodules now indepent from whole Version, since some can be still in development phase.
+Note: Version of submodules are now independent from version of base modules.

-Some new modules maybe "development version < 1.0"

 "development version" means in this context:
-- structure and namespaces of this library will change if necessary
+- structure and namespaces of the library will change if necessary
-- ignoring backwards compatibility unless Version "1.x"  of the library and/or module is reached.
+- ignoring backwards compatibility unless Version "1.x,2.x, ..."  of the library and/or
+module is reached.
-- Modules already used and tested in various previous projects will be added, so this lib may grow.
+- modules already used and tested in various previous projects will be added in extra packages.

 Introduction
 ============